stuarthayhurst/corsair-void-driver/README.md

     - Includes the Corsair Void Pro / Elite / RGB headsets
     - This is experimental, expect issues
   - Requires kernel headers to be installed
+  - Kernels before 6.10 are only supported up to tag `v0.2`
   - Kernels before 6.4 are only supported up to tag `v0.1`

 ## Build system